BenjaminBelanger/music-sync-frontend/README.md

 # music-sync-frontend

-This a C# WPF application that I created to explore Spotify's API and its authentication flow using PKCE.
+This is a C# WPF application that I created to explore Spotify's API and its authentication flow using PKCE.

 The main purpose of this project is to enable real-time Spotify listening experience between users through a WebSocket server.